NancyBabich/grin-and-beer-it/README.md

 # grin-and-beer-it
 The app displays various beers from [Punk API](https://punkapi.com/).
-New features are coming soon, so remember to check for updates.
+So far, the user can view all available beers and read info on specific products after clicking on a beer card.
+New features, such as sorting beers by name or ebv, etc. are coming soon, so remember to check for updates.

 ## Using
 Just run</br></br>